uwegeercken/artikel/README.md

 ### Features:
 - add, update, delete products, markets, producers, orders and more.
+- flexible search of products. search products by last time changed.
 - order products using a shop approach. history of orders.
-- history of price adjustments.
 - chart for selected products showing price changes over time.
 - CSV loader to load data into the database.
 - using glabels (Linux) to generate product labels.
 - Asciidoc for order documents in PDF format. emailing order documents.
-- serving other documents relevant for the business.
+- serving documents relevant for the business.

 ## Web Application
 ### Preparations for the Web application: